ericmichael/hangman_assignments/gameriot-1-setup.md

 **Setting up Github**

-1. Accept the Github Classroom assignment
+1. Accept the Github Classroom assignment. [https://classroom.github.com/a/zxoM3vy3](https://classroom.github.com/a/zxoM3vy3)

 2. Follow the directions in this video